 Freiburg is home to an old city center with beautiful colorful buildings and a Gothic cathedral at its center.
 The bustling markets that fill its center on weekdays are perfect for all ages.
 From the wine and good food available to the toy markets for the kids.
 Once you’ve had your fill of the city center, head to the Mundenhof animal park.
 Open all year round, it’s a great attraction for all ages.

 Afterward, I recommend a trip up Schauinsland Mountain.
 There is a cable car that will take you right to the top where you can take an easy stroll.
 In winter, there is a sledding park available for kids and adults alike.
 There is also a beautiful tea room with stunning views for the older generation to enjoy while the children are playing in the snow.

 Freiburg is easily reached from the Basel-Mulhouse-Freiburg Airport, less than an hour’s drive away.
 In Freiburg itself, I recommend the Green City Hotel Vauban for your accommodation.
 Hannah of Hannah’s Happy Adventures

 Traveling with Grandparents in Greece

 The Greek capital of Athens makes a perfect European getaway for the entire family.
-There are sites that every traveler absolutely must-see while in Athens – for instance, the ancient Acropolis, the narrow streets of old Plaka, the sun-bleached ruins of the Ancient Agora.
-However, Athens is so much more than just the popular tourist attractions.
+There are sites that every traveler absolutely must see while in Athens – for instance, the ancient Acropolis, the narrow streets of old Plaka, and the sun-bleached ruins of the Ancient Agora.
+However, Athens is so much more than just popular tourist attractions.

 Keep your little ones entertained during your Athens travel itinerary by taking them to see an open-air movie during the summer months, or ice skating on an outdoor rink by the Parthenon in the winter.
 Kids will also love the Athens Pinball Museum – an interactive museum near the Acropolis Museum where children can “play” with all of the exhibits – there are hundreds of weird and wonderful pinball machines from around the world here!